Northern Health reports new highest number of COVID-19 cases in one day - Prince Rupert Northern View

-Fourteen cases were reported to Public Health on Nov.
-16 and Nov.
-6, which was the previous highest number reported in one day.
-Before that, the highest numbers of reported cases in one day were 13 cases on Oct.
-27 and 12 cases on Sept.
-15.
+This number came only a few days after a COVID-19 outbreak was reported at the LNG Canada Project site in Kitimat, where there were 41 cases reported to be associated with it, 34 of which are still said to be active.

-In the past two weeks, the north has seen 17 cases in the Northwest Health Service Delivery Area (HSDA), 60 in the Northern Interior HSDA, and 39 in the Northeast HSDA.
+From Nov.
+6 to 19, the north saw 17 cases in the Northwest Health Service Delivery Area (HSDA), 60 in the Northern Interior HSDA, and 39 in the Northeast HSDA.

 Compared to the two weeks prior to that, when the Northwest Health Service Delivery Area (HSDA) had four cases, Northern Interior HSDA had 48, and the Northeast HSDA had 36, the Northwest HSDA saw the highest increase.